skeeto/skeeto.github.com/_posts/2012-07-30-A-Few-Tricky-C-Questions.markdown

 ---

-At work I recently came across an abandoned copy of the first edition of *The C Programming Language* by Ken Thompson and Dennis Ritchie — often lovingly abbreviated as *K&R*.
+At work I recently came across an abandoned copy of the first edition of *The C Programming Language* by Brian Kernighan and Dennis Ritchie — often lovingly abbreviated as *K&R*.
 It's a [significant piece of computer science history](http://en.wikipedia.org/wiki/The_C_Programming_Language) and I highly recommend it to anyone who writes software.
 As far as